Last updated July 18, 2022.

-Twenty Valley is a region you drive through before entering Niagara on the Lake.
+Twenty Valley is a region you drive through before entering Niagara on the Lake often also referred to as the Beamsville Bench (Ontario, Canada).
 The area has been developing really well over the past few years and is now home to a wide variety of wineries and breweries.
-Many of these wineries I found when looking for award wining wines while ordering deliveries during the lockdown so it was nice to visit them in person in early fall.
+Many of these wineries I found when looking for award-winning wines while ordering deliveries during the lockdown so it was nice to visit them in person in early fall.
+This first visit was in 2019 and since then I’ve been back to the Beamsville Bench multiple times.
+This guide to the Twenty Valley wine region has been collected over these multiple trips.

-Here at Rosewood they make wine and honey, both of which you can purchase on-site or have home delivered.
-The vineyard is surrounded by a beautiful view which you can enjoy during an outdoor tasting, sitting back in a Muskoka chair.
-The indoor space has a shop and a few dining tables, the decor is clean and modern, a balance of farm chic and a bit of futurism accented by beehive decor.
+Here at Rosewood, they make wine and honey, both of which you can purchase on-site or have home delivered.
+The vineyard is surrounded by a beautiful view that you can enjoy during an outdoor tasting, sitting back in a Muskoka chair.
+The indoor space has a shop and a few dining tables, the decor is clean and modern, with a balance of farm chic, and a bit of futurism accented by beehive decor.
+As of this summer, they also serve food, all locally sourced and prepared on-site this menu is a range of delicious cold dishes.

 Favourite wines: Neptune (Riesling), Riesling AF, Night Moves (Gamay Noir), and The Looking Glass (red blend).